 In 2009, Yosemite's invasive-plant biological technicians treated 156 gross-infested acres (27 acres in wilderness) and mapped 231 acres of invasives so far this season.
 On the whole, invasive plant ecologists recorded 805 acres (285 in wilderness) of non-native plant infestations in Yosemite, but there's more to document.
 Some species, such as cheat grass, are so widespread that it's a challenge to map.
 Using GIS, the invasive-plant crew mapped 2,664 points, lines and polygons of invasive-plant infestations and treatments in 2009.
 Invasive-plant managers then incorporated these features into their planning map containing a total of 6,389 GIS features collected since 1995.

-2013 Invasive Plant Management Program's Work PlanView the 2013 Invasive Plant Management Plan [1.5 MB PDF] The work plan summarizes the 2012 field season and proposed 2013 treatments.
+2014 Invasive Plant Management Program's Work PlanView the 2014 Invasive Plant Management Plan [2 MB PDF] The work plan summarizes the 2013 field season and proposed 2014 treatments.
 The work plan describes the program's general approach as well as area specific plans.
 Thirty-eight GIS maps [20 MB PDF] display invasive plant infestation locations and site-specific details on all proposed treatment actions.

 Learn More about the Invasive Plant Management Plan